ElementsProject/lightning/doc/contribute-to-core-lightning/testing.md

   You can also append `-k TESTNAME` to run a single test.
 Environment variables `DEBUG_SUBD=<subdaemon>` and `TIMEOUT=<seconds>` can be useful for debugging subdaemons on individual tests, and `DEBUG_LIGHTNINGD` for attaching a debugger to each `lightningd` instance created.

+  Alternatively, to run a specific test via the `Makefile`, you can specify the test by setting the environment variable `PYTEST_TESTS`:

+  `PYTEST_TESTS="tests/test_askrene.py::test_layers" make pytest`

 - **pylightning tests** - will check contrib pylightning for codestyle and run the tests in `contrib/pylightning/tests` afterwards:

   `make check-python`